 Many of us do extensive research before buying a mobile phone or car, booking a hotel, or even selecting a new restaurant.
 But when it comes to choosing a doctor, most of us do little more than get a word-of-mouth reference.
-Unfortunately, what often drives patient satisfaction and thus recommendation of a doctor is “bedside manners” that may not always reflect good medical practice.
+Unfortunately, what often drives patient satisfaction and thus recommendation of a doctor is “bedside manners” – without regard to other aspects of good medical practice.

 As chief executive of a nonprofit hospital in Delhi, I have observed this in the context of maternity care.
 Gynaecologists are picked on reputation, and yet some of the most popular gynaecologists have undesirable outcomes such as high c section rates!